 One such category that has proven to be very popular among my readers is my Second Life Steals, Deals, and Freebies section.
 You do not need to spend any money to have a fabulous-looking avatar in SL!
 If you’re looking for one handy summary of my best advice for finding freebies in Second Life, here it is.

-And yes, you might be surprised to learn that Second Life, at 16 years of age, is still going strong, is still profitable for Linden Lab, and has approximately 600,000 regular monthly users.
+And yes, you might be surprised to learn that Second Life, at the ripe old age of 18, is still going strong, is still profitable for Linden Lab, and has approximately 600,000 regular monthly users.
+(In fact, that level of usage has jumped 50% to about 900,000 regular monthly users because of the coronavirus pandemic!)

 - If you scroll down even further, there is a tag cloud of the tags I have assigned to my blogposts.
 Find a tag that interests you and a single click takes you a list of all the posts I’ve written using that tag!